 Portfolio income is income that you earn from your investments.
 For instance, the money you earn from selling stocks in your stock portfolio at a profit is considered portfolio income.

 More specific examples of portfolio income include interest, capital gains, dividends, and royalties.

 You can increase your income through portfolio income streams by investing in company stocks, bonds and various types of stock market funds with the goal of having your investments grow over time and in turn earning you portfolio income.

-Having a combination of these different income streams and ideas in place is great because not only will you have multiple streams of income (the average millionaire has 7), you'll also have a nicely diversified portfolio.
+Having a combination of these different income streams and ideas in place is a great idea.
+Not only will you have multiple streams of income (the average millionaire has 7), you'll also have a nicely diversified portfolio.

-It is also important that with every income stream or investment you pursue, you do your research in advance so you are well aware of what you are getting into including any associated risks.
+It is also important that with every income stream or investment you pursue, you do your research in advance.
+This way you are well aware of what you are getting into including any associated risks.